PowerNukkitX/PowerNukkitX/blob/en-us/README.md

 🛠 Creating Plugins
 ---
-* Add PowerNukkit to your dependencies (it is hosted by Maven Central and jcenter, so you don't need to specify a custom repository).
+* Add PowerNukkit to your dependencies (it is hosted by Maven Central, so you don't need to specify a custom repository).
-* Tips: If you need to import PowerNukkitX into your dependencies, you currently need to specify the repository manually.

 [Click here to see full Gradle Example](https://github.com/PowerNukkitX/ExamplePlugin-Gradle)
 ```groovy